Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 NHL Hockey Player News

-Lundqvist will start Friday in Philadelphia.
+Lundqvist will start Friday vs. the Kings.

 Henrik Lundqvist